 Parents tell us that there is a desperate need for specific support during and following an autism diagnosis that offers a consistent approach to all family members.

-We know that early intervention is very important for the development of children with autism and the wellbeing of their family members.
+We know that early intervention is very important for autistic children's development and the wellbeing of all family members.
 The assessment process for an autism diagnosis can take years and families tell us about the lack of help and support during this very stressful time.

 Research has shown that families waiting for a diagnosis are at high risk of developing mental health problems.
-Often the wellbeing of all family members is affected by the challenge of managing their autistic child’s communication, behaviour and emotional issues.
+Often the wellbeing of all family members is affected by the challenge of managing their autistic child’s communication, behaviour and emotional issues without appropriate support.

 Parents have told us that support programmes need to build on their determination and strength to provide a positive future for their children and for themselves.